MODERNMONK12/sig-cloudops.github.io/index.md

 ### What to Submit
 A link to a github repository with code that accomplishes the following:

 1. Provisions the needed infrastructure to satisfy the following:
-  * Creates a relational database with provided postgres or mysql database dump.
+  * Creates a relational database with provided postgres or mysql database dump
-  * Runs a Nginx container that outputs the following:
-    * Hostname of container
-    * Output from a simple database query (from sample database dump)
+  * Runs a Nginx container that outputs the hostname of container, and output from a simple database query (from sample database dump)
   * Accessible to the world on port 443 or 80

-2. Demonstrates that it is functioning
-  * A README file with at least the following information
+2. Demonstrates that it is functioning, provide a README file with the following information:
   * Instructions that allow us to run your code
   * A description of your solution noting interesting choices you made and why you made them
   * A list of resources you consulted to accomplish the exercise
   * Feedback on the exercise and some information about how long you spent on it

 ### Requirements
 * Must use Google Cloud.
 The Google Cloud $300 free credit should be sufficient to compete this project.
 If your ideal solution would use additional services please include that information in your README